cuiyongbo/programming-scaffold/machine-learning-note/knowledge_base/ml_quick_quiz_02.md

 Autoregressive models are a cornerstone in the analysis and forecasting of time series data, providing a foundation upon which more complex models and forecasts can be built.

-Q: what is model distillation in deep learning?
+# what is model distillation in deep learning?

 Model distillation, also known as knowledge distillation, is a technique in deep learning where a smaller, simpler model (called the "student" model) is trained to replicate the behavior of a larger, more complex model (called the "teacher" model).
 The goal is to transfer the knowledge from the teacher model to the student model, enabling the student model to achieve similar performance while being more efficient in terms of computational resources, memory usage, and inference speed.